 The Delaware & Lehigh National Heritage Corridor (D&L) welcomes stakeholders interested in participating in the D&L Trail Town Process.
 As we build the over 165-mile trail system, the D&L is committed to helping communities along the D&L Trail from Wilkes-Barre to Bristol prepare for a growing influx of trail users.
-We want to work hand in hand with D&L Trail Towns.
+We want to help support communities to create a trail friendly atmosphere.

 Why focus on trails?